The Knight and The Moth: Rachel Gillig’s Best Yet?

 The Queen has returned with the next big romantasy sensation, The Knight and The Moth!
 There is no doubt that author Rachel Gillig is one of the finest fantasy writers of our age.

-Deep with the wall of the kingdom of Traum, where the windswept moors whisper the secrets of the land.
-And the darkness of haunted abbeys shun the foolish, a prophecy stirs.
+Deep within the wall of the kingdom of Traum, where the windswept moors whisper the secrets of the land.
+And the darkness of haunted abbeys shuns the foolish; a prophecy stirs.
 Sybil Delling, a foundling girl bound to the Cathedral’s cloister, has spent a decade of service unraveling the cryptic threads of fate.

 Author: Rachel Gillig